 After the 1913 season Doolan agreed to join a world tour organized to promote the great American game overseas.
 Modeled on a similar excursion in the late 19th century, the trip included such luminaries as Connie Mack, Charles Comiskey, and John McGraw.
-In an odd premonitory run-in prior to the tour’s departure, the Phillies attempted to prevent Doolan from leaving unless a life insurance policy for $10,000 was taken out by the ballplayer to indemnify the club.
+In an odd premonitory run-in prior to the tour’s departure, the Phillies attempted to prevent Doolan from leaving unless a life-insurance policy for $10,000 was taken out by the ballplayer to indemnify the club.
 A leader of the Players Fraternity, Doolan balked at the stipulation and maintained that he was legally a free agent.
 At the last minute McGraw, who had been interested in acquiring Doolan to play third base for the Giants, agreed to pay the premium on the player’s behalf.

-Note: A slightly different version of this biography appeared in Tom Simon, ed., Deadball Stars of the National League (Washington, D.C.: Brassey’s, Inc., 2004).
+A slightly different version of this biography appeared in Tom Simon, ed., Deadball Stars of the National League (Washington: Brassey’s, Inc., 2004).

-The Baseball Encyclopedia, Eighth Edition.
-Macmillan Publishing Company, New York, 1990.
+The Baseball Encyclopedia, Eighth Edition, (New York: Macmillan Publishing Company, 1990).

-Johnson, Lloyd and Miles Wolff.
-The Encyclopedia of Minor League Baseball.
-Baseball America, Inc., Durham, North Carolina, 1997.
+Johnson, Lloyd, and Miles Wolff, The Encyclopedia of Minor League Baseball (Durham, North Carolina: Baseball America, Inc., 1997).

-O’Neal, Bill.
-The International League: A Baseball History 1884-1991.
-Eakin Press, Austin, Texas, 1992.
+O’Neal, Bill, The International League: A Baseball History 1884-1991 (Austin, Texas: Eakin Press, 1992).

-Okkonen, Marc.
-The Federal League of 1914-1915: Baseball’s Third Major League.
-SABR, Pittsburgh, 1989.
+Okkonen, Marc, The Federal League of 1914-1915: Baseball’s Third Major League (Pittsburgh: Society for American Baseball Research, 1989).